echeran/smile-of-murugan/webbook/chapter19.md

 language.
 It is Ramamirtham who has shown us what Tamil is capable of.
 According to the author himself, the writer and the reader, they both make the book, they both create the literary work.
-Ramamirtham-according to his own admission―does not write in the easy way.
-Sometime-so he told me he searches for the right mood, the right *rasa,* for a long time; it takes him often three, four months to finish a story.
+Ramamirtham—according to his own admission—does not write in the easy way.
+Sometime—so he told me—he searches for the right mood, the right *rasa,* for a long time; it takes him often three, four months to finish a story.